-- No, lift access is required and to be purchased separately.
-Most participants will opt for the Epic Australia Pass, it’s the best value season pass for Australians, as programs run for a duration between 11-55+ days.
+- No, the program fees do not include lift passes, lift access is required and must be purchased separately.
+Most participants opt for the Epic Australia Pass, it’s the best value season pass for Australians, as programs run for a duration between 11-55+ days.

 - When do Development Programs Start?

-- All Devo programs start on the 1st of July, 2018 and go for 11 consecutive Sundays.
+- All Development Team programs start on 28 June 2020 and run for 11 consecutive Sundays.
 For other program start dates please refer to the WSC Weekly Planner as they vary.

 - Is lunch provided with all WSC programs?

 - Mini Mites and Junior Devo Programs include lunch.
 For all other programs, athletes are required to bring their own lunch and liquids, or bring some money to purchase lunch.
-Alternatively, there are Perisher owned food outlets that are close by where Perisher Money is accepted.
-Perisher Money can be loaded onto each lift pass by accessing your Perisher estore account..
+Alternatively, there are Perisher owned food outlets where Perisher Money is accepted.
+Perisher Money can be loaded onto each lift pass by accessing your Perisher estore account.